 - Previous history of stool impaction.

-- Lower abdominal pain and distension with a persistent urge to poop (sometimes, the urge is absent in the elderly or patients with debilitating disease).
+- Lower abdominal pain and distension with a persistent urge to poop (sometimes, the urge is absent in the elderly or patients with debilitating diseases).

 - Leakage of liquid stool material around the impacted mass (causing false diarrhea).

-- in some cases, anorectalibleeding, lower back pain, and loss of bladder control.
+- In some cases, rectal bleeding, lower back pain, and loss of bladder control.

 Stool impaction is difficult to diagnose.

-Stool impaction can be easily overlooked by both patients and doctors.
+Both patients and doctors can easily overlook stool impaction.
 Early diagnosis of stool impaction helps easier dis-impaction.

 Early-stage stool impaction is similar to severe constipation in symptoms.
 Only your doctor can know the difference by:

-- However, the stool impaction can be at a higher level in the sigmoid (cannot be detected by anorectaliexam).
+- However, the stool impaction can be higher in the sigmoid (cannot be detected by rectal exam).